-|Passes:||America the Beautiful Senior or Access Pass cardholders may receive a 50% discount at concessionaire run campsites.
+|Passes:||America the Beautiful Senior or Access Pass cardholders may receive a 50% discount off the camping fee only.
 The discount only applies to the fee for the campsite physically occupied by the pass owner, not to any additional campsite(s) occupied by members of the pass owner's party.|

 During peak season, the campground is a full-service campground.

 12 campsites which are tent sites.
 3 of the sites include andirondack shelters.
 Parking spur, tables, fire rings, grills and trash receptacles are provided at this campground.
 There is a pavilion shelter for group use.
 Drinking water is provided by a well with a hand pump.
 There are 2 single vault accessible toilets.